pirateszero92/My-kubernetes/README.md

 ## Install Kubernetes Cluster Docker Engine on Unbuntu Server Step by Step.

-# 1. Prepare 3 Server and Network IP.
+# 1. Prepare 4 Server and Network IP.
     - K8s-Master-node
     - K8s-Worker-node
     - NFS-server for Provisioner Persisten Volume
-    - docker server for nginx proxy manager and more
-        4 IP for server and 1-150 for External IP (Loadbalancer)
+    - docker server for nginx proxy manager, github, docker-registry and more 4 IP for server and 1-150 for External IP (Loadbalancer)
     Example:
         192.168.210.250 k8s-master